khurram6968/Iris-data-Classification-by-Using-KNN-Alogrithm/README.md

-# Iris-data-Classification-by-Using-KNN-Alogrithm
+# Iris-data-Classification-by-Using-KNN-Alogrithm Using R
-Iris data Classification by Using KNN Alogrithm Machine Learning
+Iris data Classification by Using KNN Alogrithm Machine Learning Using R